minheq/monorepo-cra-source-map/README.md

 ### Solution

-By adding the above changes we get this in the sourcemap, we get correct path to `Component.tsx` and the sourceContent is what it looks like
+By applying the workaround, we get correct path to `Component.tsx` and its `sourceContent`

 ```
 {